 Kirsten Earl was presented with a RSCDS Branch Award on March 22nd at the Heather Ball in the GizehTemple.
 Kirsten is a familiar face at local socials and Balls.
 The Vancouver Branch was proud to support the nomination made by her fellow dancers in Terrace.

 Frances Caruth was presented with a RSCDS Vancouver Branch Award on Saturday, February 16th, at the Tea Dance following the Love to Dance Scottish Workshop, one of the many events which Fran organizes each year.
 This award recognizes her more than thirty years’ association with and participation in Scottish Country Dancing in Vancouver and beyond.

 Dorothy Hargreaves received the Vancouver Branch Award on Saturday, April 10 in recognition of her more than thirty years’ association with and participation in Scottish country dancing in Vancouver.

-2009 Branch Award Recipient
+2009 Branch Award Recipients

 At the Love to Dance workshop dance in February 2009, Board Chair Ed Wagstaff presented the 2009 Branch Awards.

 Branch Chair Elizabeth Peerless presented Branch Awards at the Burns Supper January 2006 to ten recipients.